Inez Tenenbaum: Consumer Products Safety Commission

 In 2012, in collaboration with consumer product regulators in Australia, Japan, Korea, and New Zealand, CPSC, along with KidSafe, organized a multijurisdictional symposium on technical solutions to eliminate or mitigate the hazards posed by ingested button batteries.

 In 2012, the CPSC began a public-private collaboration to work on lowering the risk of concussions and other mild traumatic brain injuries at the youth football level.
-The "Youth Football Brain Safety" initiative involved major companies that manufacture or recondition football helmets, industry associations (the National Athletic Equipment Reconditioning Association and the Sporting Goods Manufacturing Association), the National Football League (NFL), the National Football League Players Association (NFLPA), USA Football, the Centers for Disease Control (CDC), and the National Collegiate Athletic Association (NCAA).
+The "Youth Football Brain Safety" initiative involved major companies that manufacture or recondition football helmets, industry associations, the National Football League (NFL) and its Players Association, USA Football, the Centers for Disease Control and Prevention (CDC), and the National Collegiate Athletic Association (NCAA).
 Through private funding, the program provides assistance to football programs for economically disadvantaged youth, outfitting their players in newer and properly maintained helmets.

 As of September 30, 2012, the CPSC completed 96 Consumer Product Safety Improvement Act (CPSIA)-related rulemaking activities since the passage of the CPSIA in 2008, including 40 final rules and 20 accreditation requirements.

 The CPSC launched a campaign in 2013 to reduce drowning risks for children.
 The CPSC began an investigation into the safety concerns of liquid laundry packets that have been swallowed by children in April 2013.
 In November 2013, the CPSC worked with U.S. Customs and Border Protection to seize more than 200,000 toy dolls that were made in China and contained banned chemical compounds.

 During her tenure at the CPSC, Tenenbaum made regulations for children's products, created a public database to catalog product safety complaints, and put in place mandatory standards for children's beds, cribs, and swings.
 In 2013, she stepped down from her role with the CPSC to take a job with the law firm Nelson Mullins Riley & Scarborough LLP.